Torgau: Sights

 Sights include the historic town center, restored since German reunification, a brewery museum, the monument for the meeting of the Russian and American troops on the Elbe, and a Russian military cemetery.
+Carl Loebner Torgau is claimed to be the world's oldest toy store.
+The first documented mention of the shop in the history of Torgau goes back to the year 1685.

 The early Renaissance Hartenfels Castle dominates the town.
 The chapel was built in 1544 (designed by Nickel Gromann) and combines late Gothic with early Renaissance elements.
 It was consecrated by Martin Luther on 5 October 1544.
 Brown bears are still kept in the moat.